brain-pil/icra2020/README.md

 ### Full-day workshop May 31st in Paris at [IEEE International Conference on Robotics and Automation (ICRA 2020)](https://www.icra2020.org/)

 >:warning: **The WS will be virtual**: Due to the COVID situation the workshop will be online along with the ICRA2020.
+Do you want to join the WS, pose questions and participate in the discussion?
+Join for free (limited attendants) by **registering [here](https://www.eventbrite.co.uk/e/brain-pil-ws-new-advances-brain-inspired-perception-interaction-learning-tickets-104625222858?ref=estw)**

 - **Workshop day** May 31, 2020.
 Paris, France
 - **Submission deadline Extended:** :point_right: **April 5**, 2020 [https://easychair.org/conferences/?conf=brainpil2020](https://easychair.org/conferences/?conf=brainpil2020)